 “Mom” is the job that gets no break, no personal time, vacation, or maternity leave—because that particular break is part of the occupation.
 Motherhood isn’t just one job, but many, and those jobs are accomplished in different ways at different times throughout your child’s life.
 If you have the added pressure of raising girls, it just gets more complicated.
-So, I thought I’d get a few answers from the author of a new book, Raising Great Girls: Help for Moms to Raise Confident, Capable Girls, (perfection not required), Darlene Brock.
-It was a pretty easy task since she’s also my boss.
+So, I thought I’d get a few answers from the author of the book, Raising Great Girls: Help for Moms to Raise Confident, Capable Girls, (perfection not required), Darlene Brock.
+It was a pretty easy task since I also work with her.

 Question: I know you’ve written this book from hindsight, but tell me about what your life looked like when you were raising your daughters?